codio/knowledge/source/instructors/setupcourses/create-course.rst

 .. meta::
-   :description: Create a New Course
+   :description: Set up a Codio course for your students.
+You can create a new empty course or create a course using share code.

 .. _create-course:

 Create a New Course
 ===================
-To work with the course features in Codio, you mut first set up a course for your students.
+To work with the course features in Codio, you must first set up a course for your students.
 You can create a new empty course or create a course using share code.
 Creating a course using share code if often used when you want to create a course from content outside your organization.
 You can also :ref:`clone a course <clone-course>`.

 Create empty course
 -------------------